 However, the charity says its research showed that loose fruit and veg is no longer cheaper than equivalent products that had been pre-packed in plastic bags, cartons or trays.

-As part of a crackdown to lower food waste, WRAP says grocery retailers should also provide clearer cook-from-frozen advice on meat, remove advice to ‘freeze on purchase’, and add more information about the lifespan of products such as salad and bacon once they have been opened.
+As part of a crackdown to lower food waste, WRAP says grocery retailers should also provide clearer cook-from-frozen advice on meat, remove advice to ‘freeze on purchase’, and add more information about the lifespan of products like salad and bacon once they have been opened.
 Such fresh products often last longer than the packaging states, as long as they are kept in the fridge.